 Although it’s important to set goals for measuring and making progress, there are a number of other ways goals can help your company.
 They help to build teamwork, strengthen your executive team, and create knowledge around your company’s weaknesses.

-When setting customer service goals for your team, always make sure they track up the work that is done at the company level.
-Goal alignment is important because it allows you to be operationally coordinated with the rest of your company.
+When setting goals for your customer support team, always make sure they track up the work that is done at the company level.
+Aligning in terms of important customer service objectives allows you to be operationally coordinated with the rest of your company.

 In addition, knowing company goals increases individual team members’ morale.
 Knowing that the work they are doing is making an impact at a company level gives a huge boost to their confidence.

-This can improve employee retention, too.
+This can improve employee satisfaction and retention, too.
 That’s killing two birds with one stone.

 SMART is a framework created by MindTools that helps people set goals that make the most sense for them and their company.
-According to the MindTools site, to make sure your goals are clear and reachable, they should be:
+Make sure your goals are clear and reachable, they should be:

-Specific (simple, sensible, significant): create simple, meaningful goals for your team members.
+- Specific (simple, sensible, significant): create simple, meaningful goals for every customer service representative.

-Talk with your team and others involved, look at your history and ensure that what you are committing yourselves to makes sense for everyone.
+Talk with your customer service department and others involved, look at your history, and ensure that what you are committing yourselves to makes sense for everyone.
 Don’t undersell yourself, but also don’t overpromise and force yourself to come up short.

-You can track goals on a weekly, quarterly or even annual basis.
-For example, switching help desks could be a biannual or annual goal.
-If you are working on blog posts or documentation, you can set quarterly or even monthly deadlines, depending on the comfort of your team.
+You can track goals on a weekly, quarterly, or even annual basis.
+For example, switching help desks could be a biannual or annual customer service goal.
+If you are working on support documentation, you can set quarterly or even monthly deadlines, depending on the comfort of your team.

-Set SMART goals to make sure you’re working towards clear and attainable objectives.
+Set SMART goals to make sure you’re working towards clear and attainable customer service objectives.
 These will help you move your team forward.

-Goals work best if you have the right tools to measure how you’re progressing towards the target.
+Goals work best if you have the right customer service technology in place to measure how you’re progressing towards the target.
 Customer service metrics give you quantifiable data into how well your team is doing.